 Second, firms entering and exiting the sample affect the bank-firm level setup (the "extensive margin" problem).
-Baseline results at the bank-firm level rely on changes in firms' outstanding borrowing and thus on the intensive margin of a bank-firm relationship.
-In addition, in order to analyse changes in the maturity structure of SME lending, baseline results focus on a balanced sample of firms that take out both short- and long-term loans.
-However, especially in emerging markets the extensive margin issue is particularly relevant as many firms only take out a single loans from only one bank over a short period.
-To address this problem, the common protocol provides for credit register satellites to aggregate the data at the bank level and replicate the bank-level approach (see paragraph 3.2).
+Baseline results at the bank-firm level rely on changes in outstanding lending volumes and thus on the intensive margin of a bank-firm relationship.
+In order to analyse changes in the maturity structure of SME lending, baseline results focus on a balanced sample of firms that take out both short- and long-term loans.
+However, especially in emerging markets the extensive margin is more relevant as many firms only take out a single loans from only one bank over a short period.32 To address this problem, the common protocol asked credit register satellites to aggregate the data and replicate the bank-level approach as described below.
 Differences in the results can be insightful as they tell about both the role of very short-term credit to SMEs and the entry and exit of borrowers.

-Third, some jurisdictions experienced a significant macroeconomic downturn during the period analysed in this evaluation, while SMEs in others saw very favourable economic conditions.
+Third, some jurisdictions underwent a significant economic crisis, while SMEs in others saw very favourable economic conditions.
 To the extent that overall economic conditions differentially affect both SMEs and their lender banks, the analysis cannot perfectly control for this.
 The research protocol tries to mitigate this concern by using sector-by-time fixed effects.

-Fourth, a bank's exposure to the reforms is based on its ranking among competitor banks before the reforms had been announced in the jurisdiction.
+Fourth, a bank's exposure to the reforms is based on its ranking among competitor banks before the reforms had been nationally announced.
 On the one hand, this implies that the inference relies on a group of banks that is tracked over time - in most cases a fourth of the bank population.
 Depending on the number of banks operating within one jurisdiction, idiosyncratic effects of banks can affect the analysis.
 On the other hand, the group exhibiting the lowest levels of capitalisation might change over time.
-The current version of the analysis does not allow banks to rotate in and out of this group of banks considered "most exposed" to the reforms.
+The current version of the analysis does not allow banks to rotate in and out of this group of the weakest banks.